LeptaSpace/zs/README.txt

 * A modest function operates on the previous value in the current phrase, if there's one: "1 k".
 If we use a modest function at the start of a phrase, then it operates on the whole previous phrase: "1 2 3, k".
 This is like using parentheses: "k (1 2 3)".
 * A greedy function operates on the previous values in the current phrase, if there are any: "1 2 3 add".
 If we use a greedy function at the start of a phrase, it operators on the whole sentence so far: "1 2 3, 4 5 6, add".
-* An array function operates on a value and a phrase: "1 2 3, 2 times".
+* An array function applies one value (the last value) to a phrase.
+Internally the last value is passed first, so the function can use it as an operand: "1 2 3, 2 times".
+The comma can help readability though isn't necessary.

 This language style is sometimes called *concatenative*.
 However most such languages force the user to learn reverse-Polish notation and the mechanics of a stack, neither of which are intuitive.
-FIFO pipes are more intuitive.
+FIFO pipes seem more intuitive and more fitting for a language that aims to stretch itself over multiple threads, cores, boxes, and clouds.

-I'm trying to avoid binary operations, as two seems an arbitrary special case.
+I'm trying to avoid forced-binary operations, as two seems an arbitrary special case.
 More importantly, infix notation doesn't work well with the concatenative style.
+Hence the array functions.

 Once we have this working, we can start to make numbers fun to write: